googleapis/google-cloud-python/docs/gcloud-auth.rst

 :class:`Credentials <oauth2client.client.Credentials>` object suited to your
 environment.
 After creation,
-you can pass it directly to a :class:`Client <gcloud.client.Client>`:
+you can pass it directly to a :class:`Client <google.cloud.client.Client>`:

 .. code:: python